 You may be asking yourself why you would change from oil to butter.
 Well, how much better does it taste than vegetable oil?
 Exactly.
 Butter gives cake a moistness and flavor that oil just can’t add.

-Milk does a body good
+2. Milk does a body good, in this instance anyways.

 Instead of 1C of water, I use 1C of milk.
 One of the liquid’s jobs in cake baking is to get the batter wet enough for the chemical reactions to take place.
 While milk adds no noticeable difference in the end product and does nothing to aid the reactions, I just like milk more than water.

-what about whole milk vs skim milk?
+What about whole vs Skim milk?

 Whole milk, as you probably know, has a bigger fat content than skim or 1-2%.
 In baking terms, this means that the end product may be more moist if using full fat milk.